TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/Index.rst

 ============================================

 Access options in TYPO3 are categorized into several distinct groups.
-For a more detailed exploration, you can refer to the :ref:`Access Control Options <t3coreapi:access-options>` documentation page.
+For a more detailed exploration, refer to the :ref:`Access Control Options <t3coreapi:access-options>` documentation page.
 However, here's a quick overview to give you an idea of what to consider when configuring permissions in the backend.